Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Kanban boards."
 type="warning" %}

-Designers and Figma or InVision, and any number of business processes incorporate tools _specifically designed for them_.
+Designers have Figma or InVision, and any number of business processes also incorporate tools _specifically designed for them_.
 But software development employs tools like sticky notes based on 1970s factory work!!

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />